 1996 – 2002

 Above the intricate geometric design is the dark blue “NINTENDO” lettering.
-Immediately after the “O” in the lower corner is a registered trademark sign, which in this case mimics a dot.
+A registered trademark sign mimicking a dot immediately after the “O” in the lower corner.
 Above it hangs the red number “64”.
 It has superscript formatting, which makes it look like an exponent in mathematics.

 Font and Colors